vigarnyalvarez/space-vids-react/README.md

 # #SpaceVids React App!

-Small project using Router, Google OAuth, tachyons and react bootsrap for styles and a GraphQl
+Small project using Router, Firebase Auth, tachyons and react bootsrap for styles...

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).